kaueserra/Latana/README.md

 - identify hidden/latent gender behaviour in order to create this feature. how I would do this:
-        Using Latent Dirichlet Allocation [1], I could find a hidden binary feature that makes the other features have different distribuition,
+        Using Latent Dirichlet Allocation [1], I could find a hidden binary feature that makes the other features have different distribution,
         and I would use income ( as we live in a sexist world we could check the gender paying gap) to identify which is male or female in the
         latent feature created.